+The EPDP Team expects to receive further legal advice on this topic which it will analyze in phase 2 of its work to determine whether or not this recommendation should be modified.

 EPDP Team Recommendation #18

-[[[The EPDP Team recommends that the current requirements in Sections 4.1 and 4.2 of Appendix A to the Temporary Specification in relation to access to non-public registration data, upon expiration are replaced with the criteria below and finalized through the requirements set during the implementation stage, recognizing that work in Phase 2 on a system for Standardized Access to Non-Public Registration Data may further complement, revise, or supersede these requirements.
+The EPDP Team recommends that the current requirements in Sections 4.1 and 4.2 of Appendix A to the Temporary Specification in relation to access to non-public registration data, upon expiration are replaced with the criteria below and finalized through the requirements set during the implementation stage, recognizing that work in Phase 2 on a system for Standardized Access to Non-Public Registration Data may further complement, revise, or supersede these requirements.
 In addition, the EPDP team recommends that when a system for Standardized Access to Non-Public Registration Data is developed, the need for a policy governing Reasonable Requests for Lawful Disclosure outside of that model will be required.

 The EPDP Team recommends that the new policy will refer to “Reasonable Requests for Lawful Disclosure of Non-Public Registration Data” or “Reasonable Requests for Lawful Disclosure”, instead of ‘Reasonable Access’ and that Registrar and Registry Operator must process and respond to Reasonable Requests for Lawful Disclosure.